igoldsteinh/ww_paper/README.md

 The [vignettes folder](https://github.com/igoldsteinh/ww_paper/tree/main/vignettes) has two Quarto vignettes which condense the model fitting workflow into one [`Julia` vignette](https://github.com/igoldsteinh/ww_paper/blob/main/vignettes/fit_eirr_ww.qmd) and one [`R` vignette](https://github.com/igoldsteinh/ww_paper/blob/main/vignettes/process_eirr_ww.qmd) that demonstrate how to fit the EIRR-ww model to the Los Angeles wastewater data.
 We recommend starting with these vignettes, as they provide more detailed explanations of the code than the original scripts.

-To execute the vignettes, we recommend using the IDE [VS Code](https://code.visualstudio.com) with the [Julia](https://code.visualstudio.com/docs/languages/julia) and [Quarto](https://quarto.org/docs/tools/vscode.html) extensions.
+To execute the vignettes, we recommend using the IDE [VS Code](https://code.visualstudio.com) with the [`Julia`](https://code.visualstudio.com/docs/languages/julia) and [Quarto](https://quarto.org/docs/tools/vscode.html) extensions.
-Additional information on compiling Julia Quarto files is available [here](https://quarto.org/docs/computations/julia.html).
+Additional information on compiling `Julia` Quarto files is available [here](https://quarto.org/docs/computations/julia.html).
-You can also run each chunk of Julia code by copy pasting it into the REPL.
+You can also run each chunk of `Julia` code by copy pasting it into the REPL (the inteactive Julia environment that opens when you type `julia` in the terminal).

 ## Model fitting workflow
 The original workflow for the main models involves multiple files.
 As an example, to generate results from the the EIRR-ww model, use [fit_eirrc_closed.jl](https://github.com/igoldsteinh/ww_paper/blob/main/scripts/fit_models/fit_eirrc_closed.jl) to fit the model, then [eirrc_closed_generate_pp_and_gq.jl](https://github.com/igoldsteinh/ww_paper/blob/main/scripts/generate_quantities/eirrc_closed_generate_pp_and_gq.jl) to re-scale the posterior and generate posterior predictive values, finally [process_results_eirrc_closed.R](https://github.com/igoldsteinh/ww_paper/blob/main/scripts/process_results/process_results_eirrc_closed.R) creates tidy versions of the posterior and posterior predictive summaries.